Deus747/Edge_AI_Project/README.md

     masks/
 ```

 Semantic masks use class IDs from `0` to `C−1`.
-The value `255` is reserved as the ignore label.
+The value `255` is reserved as the ignore label and is excluded from loss computation during training.

 ---

 ## Semantic Segmentation Models

+The semantic branch produces a dense per-pixel class prediction over the full image, assigning each pixel one of 16 road-scene categories.
+This gives the system a holistic understanding of scene layout — road surface, footpaths, barriers, vegetation, sky, buildings, and more — serving as the primary scene context layer in the deployed pipeline.

-Four architectures are evaluated, covering a range from lightweight deployment models to a powerful teacher network used for distillation.
+Four architectures are evaluated, spanning a range from ultra-lightweight deployment models to a powerful teacher network:

 | Model | Architecture | Role |
 |-------|-------------|------|